aptech/docs/docs/data-management/data-cleaning.rst

     1970-01-03
     1970-01-04

 :func:`dftype` is the more general function.
-It can set columns to any of the four types, numeric, string, category or date.
+It can set columns to any of the four types: numeric, string, category or date.
 It also accepts an optional input specifying the indices or variable names to be checked.

 ::